GrainLearning/grainLearning/docs/source/dynamic_systems.rst

 Interact with third-party software via callback function
 --------------------------------------------------------

-Interaction with an external "software" model can be done via the callback function of :class:`.DynamicSystem` or :class:`.IODynamicSystem`.
+Interaction with an external "software" model can be done via the callback function of :class:`.BayesianCalibration`.
 You can define your own callback function and pass *samples* (combinations of parameters) to the **model implemented in Python** or to the software from the **command line**.
 The figure below shows how the callback function is called in the execution loop of :class:`.BayesianCalibration`.